How to Drain a Central Heating System

 Perhaps your radiators do not have a drain-off valve?
 If this is the case, you’ll need to take a slightly different approach.
 First, you’ll need to make sure that you have the following items:

-• A speedfit tap.
+• A speed fit tap.

-• An adjustment spanner.
+• An adjustable spanner.

-• A pair of Pliers.
+• A pair of pliers.

 • A hosepipe.